jellyfin-archive/jellyfin-docs/general/server/live-tv/setup-guide.md

 ![](~/images/live-tv-setup-tuner1.png)

-Click 'Detect My Devices' from the 'Live TV Tuner Setup' page that opens JF will search and hopefully find your tuner automatically:
+Click 'Detect My Devices' from the 'Live TV Tuner Setup' page that opens Jellyfin will search and hopefully find your tuner automatically:

 ![](~/images/live-tv-setup-tuner2.png)